Top Key Performance Indicators for E-Commerce

-In this article, we will address the most important metrics and KPIs for e-commerce business owners.
+In this article, we will address the most important metrics and e-commerce KPIs examples for business owners.

 All KPIs are metrics, but not all metrics are KPIs.

 KPI is a metric that depends entirely on the company’s objectives and it shows whether the business is moving in the direction of those goals or not.
 For example, an online store can set an objective to increase traffic by 20% over the next 3 months.
-Thus the key performance indicators for such purpose will be following:
+Thus the KPIs for e-commerce business for such purpose will be following:

 - Site Traffic helps to understand the popularity of the website, landing pages, or individual sections of the site.